Posts Tagged ‘Pop Culture Alternate History’

 The End

-Come back later for Franklin’s awful exploits in the final entry of the No Gein saga.
+Stay tuned for Franklin’s awful exploits in the final entry of the No Gein saga,

 Milwaukee Wisconsin, August 15th, 1999